-- The core (thin proxy) component
+- Core (thin proxy)

-- Orchestrators and adapter services
+- Mediators including orchestrators and adapter services

 - Provide a central point for authentication and authorization to the HIE services.